I bet you have a long list of expectations for your child! A few may include:

 Parent: “Oh you want a cookie?
 Let me think if I should give you one.
 I do love it when you say, ‘please’”

 Child: “PLEASE can I have a cookie?”

 Parent: “I like that you said ‘please!’
 That is very respectful.
-I love you, I will go get a cookie”.
+I will go get a cookie”.

 Remember that the quality of our lessons and guidance are more important than the quantity of output, or ‘perfection’.
 Let’s teach our children how to LOVE achieving new goals!